ghitchens/nerves_ssdp_server/README.md

 SSDPServer.publish "uuid:my-service-name", @ssdp_fields
 ```

-You can call `publish` to publish multiple services, but you can only publish each USN once, as per the SSDP spec.
+You can call `publish` to publish multiple services, each with a unique USN, but you can only publish each USN once, as per the SSDP spec.

 ## References